D3M80L/hassio-mipow/README.md

 - updated effects - all in lowercase
 - introduced random and white effect
 - battery level scan is performed on every 10th update when the candle is turned off
-- status update is locked when three failed connections occure in a row
+- status update is locked when three failed connections occurs in a row
-- on startup (first run) the effect is fetched from the device
+- persisting colors and states between HA restarts
 - fetching device attributes like model, software version or manufacturer

 ## Installation